eziotamburini/ef-themes-vscode-fixed/README.md

 ---

-Make your editor serene, readable, and productive with Ef-Themes Fixed. 🌌 Happy coding! 💻✨
+Make your editor serene, readable, and productive with Ef-Themes for VSCode Fixed. 🌌 Happy coding! 💻✨